dapel/CatFuse/README.md

 `java -jar catfuse.jar mydata.dat 0.05`

 This will produce a file *mydata_fused.dat* in the same directory where all categories with a relative frequency below 0.05 will be merged with the next neighbor towards the middle of the underlying scale.

+# Download:
+To download the latest released version, see [releases](https://github.com/dapel/CatFuse/releases).